mknichel/javascript-errors/README.md

 }
 ```

-If none of these approaches work, then it's possible to create a rough stack trace without line numbers or columns by iterating over the `arguments.callee.caller` object - this won't work in ES5 Strict Mode though.
+If none of these approaches work, then it's possible to create a rough stack trace without line numbers or columns by iterating over the `arguments.callee.caller` object - this won't work in ES5 Strict Mode though and it's not a recommended approach.

 #### Async stack traces

-It's also very common for asynchronous points to be inserted into JavaScript code.
-This will happen when code uses `setTimeout`, or through the use of Promises for example.
+It is very common for asynchronous points to be inserted into JavaScript code, such as when code uses `setTimeout` or through the use of Promises.
+These async entry points can cause problems for stack traces, since they cause a new execution context to form and the stack trace starts from scratch again.

 Chrome DevTools has support for async stack traces, or in other words making sure the stack trace of an error also shows the frames that happened before the async point was introduced.
 With the use of setTimeout, this will capture who called the setTimeout function that eventually produced an error.
 See http://www.html5rocks.com/en/tutorials/developertools/async-call-stack/ for more information.